greilick-industries/rcatc-scripts-grblhal/README.md

 $N0=G65 P200
 ```
 This will run the P200 macro and store it to be called on startup.

-### Nesting
-Nesting of macro calls is not currently supported in GrblHAL core.
-P200 is also designed to provide a workaround to
-this limitation.
-Since the included functional macros may not call a configuration macro, they instead make a logic
-check to ensure that the RapidChange settings have already been loaded with P200.

 ### Tool 0
 Changing tools automatically to a bare spindle may not be achieved using M6 T0.
 Calling M6 with 0 for the selected